TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Update-JcSdkBulkUser](Update-JcSdkBulkUser.md)
-The endpoint allows you to create a bulk job to asynchronously update users.
+The endpoint allows you to update a bulk job to asynchronously update users.
-See [Update a System User](https://docs.jumpcloud.com/api/1.0/index.html#operation/systemusers_put) for full list of attributes.
+See [update a System User](https://docs.jumpcloud.com/api/1.0/index.html#operation/systemusers_put) for full list of attributes.

 #### Sample Request
 ```